DeepLearnI/demo-project/TUTORIAL.md

-In this tutorial we'll go through the process of optimizing and serving a simple text generator model (similar to GPT-2) using Foundations.
+In this tutorial we'll go through the process of optimizing and serving a simple text generator model using Foundations.

-This trial environment provides you with a fully managed Foundations setup including:
+This trial environment provides you with a fully managed Foundations setup, including:

-* 10 GPUs
+* 10 GPUs <TODO verify final>
-* Foundations, TensorFlow, and the Python scientific stack (NumPy, pandas, etc) pre-installed
+* Foundations, TensorFlow, and the Python scientific stack (NumPy, pandas, etc.) pre-installed
-* A fully-featured in-browser IDE
+* An in-browser IDE

-_Keep in mind Foundations is infrastructure-agnostic and can be set up on premise or on cloud depending on your needs._
+Foundations is infrastructure-agnostic
+and can be set up on-premise
+or on the cloud.
+It can be used with any development environment.

-In this trial we will start by taking some basic model code and using it to explore some of Foundations' most important features.
+In this trial we will start by taking some basic model code and using it to explore some of Foundations' key features.

 This is what we'll achieve today:

-1. Without adding any Foundations-specific code at all, we will submit code to be executed on remote machines with multiple GPUs.
+1. With minimal effort, we will optimize our model with an architecture and hyperparameter search on a cluster of remote machines with GPUs

-1. We will then add our first lines of Foundations code to track and share metrics of our choosing.
+1. We will track and share metrics to assess model performance

-1. We will optimise our model using Foundations' parameter/architecture search feature and see how Foundations can execute multiple jobs using all available computation resources.

-1. We will then see how Foundations automatically tracks the parameters and results of all of these in an experiment dashboard, enabling full reproducibility.
+1. We will see how Foundations automatically tracks the parameters and results of these experiments in a dashboard, enabling full reproducibility.

 1. Finally, we'll select the best model and serve it to a demo web app.

-## 1 Hello, world!
 ## Architecture and parameter search

 To the right of this pane, you will see `main.py`.
-This is a piece of code that was quickly assembled by one of our machine learning engineers _without using Foundations_.
+This code was quickly assembled by one of our machine learning engineers without using Foundations.

 The model is a language generator.
-We will train it on some Shakespearean text, and the resultant model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.
+We will train it on some Shakespearean text, and the resulting model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.